Roseburg High School: Campus

 The campus is roughly 18 acre and contains seven main buildings as well as a track and an artificial turf football field.

 Completed in 1926, the "Heritage Building," once referred to as the "Main Building", is the oldest on campus.
 Constructed out of concrete in a cow pasture known as "Bellows Field," the Heritage Building originally consisted of 15 classrooms, a gymnasium and an auditorium.

-At three stories high, the tallest building on campus is referred to as "The Commons."
-Completed in 1964, it is located at the center of the campus and houses the Library/Media Center at the ground floor.
+At three stories high, the tallest building on campus referred to as "The Commons." is completed in 1964.
+It is located at the center of the campus and houses the Library/Media Center at the ground floor.

 In 2001 a major remodel began that included the erection of three new buildings and the demolition of two old buildings.
 The Fitness Gymnasium located to the south of the Heritage Building was completed in 2002.
 The Fine Arts Building was completed in the summer of 2003, housing the Rose Theatre, the cafeteria and the fine arts department.
 The Main Building was completed in 2004 and is the location of the front office, counseling center and career center.

 Athletics

-Roseburg High School athletics have a decorated history in football, wrestling, and other sports.
-In the 1960's and early 1970's Roseburg was a tennis powerhouse winning 12 state championships under Coach Al Hoffman (Hoffman coached from 1949 to 1973).
-The outdoor building at the Umpqua Valley Tennis Center is named after Hoffman.
-Beyond tennis, Roseburg has also produced some of the top high school wrestlers in the country, sending students to several universities and garnering championships in 1974, 2007, 2008, 2010, 2011, 2012, 2014, 2015, 2016, 2017, 2018, and 2019 under Steve Lander.

-Roseburg High School's football team made the USAToday rankings for the top 25 football teams in the nation in both the 1995 and 1996 seasons under head coach Thurman Bell.
-During those seasons, the team also won state championships.
-Under Thurman Bell's replacement Dave Heuberger, Roseburg High School achieved made it to the quarterfinals of the OSAA (Oregon School Activities Association) 6A bracket in the 2021 season.
+The Roseburg Indians participate in Oregon's 6A Southwest Conference, except for the football program, which competes in the 5A Midwestern Conference on a temporary basis.